evocn/lambda/content/addendum.md

 > A cart cannot travel across rivers, streams, rocky terrain, desert, or swamps.
 > In fact, any traversal not on a given road is a risky proposition.

+### Services
+***Weapon Master*** |
+> A swordsmith, fletcher, or other craftsman will repair, hone, or craft weapons for a fair price.

+> Typically, repair costs are proportional to a weapon's value, costing about a third of the weapon's price to repair it.
+> A dull weapon is treated as broken, and costs the same as to repair.

+> To craft new weapons, a smith typically will charge the usual market value of a weapon, plus a small amount for the services rendered.

+## Overland Travel